Why British Yarn?

 - Texel – Chunky

 The yarn I dye requires gentle handwashing as it has not been superwash treated.
 You can read more about care of your yarn here.
-To create superwash yarn, extensive chemical treatments are used and often the yarn is coated in a thin layer of plastic.
-These processes destroy the natural characteristics of the wool.
-You can read more about the subject here.

 I use various makes of acid dyes to dye my yarn.
 ‘Acid’ makes the dyes sound dangerous.
 However, the dyes themselves contain no acid, the name just means they require acid to work.
 The acids often recommended are vinegar or citric acid.
 I choose to use the latter to avoid the strong smell of vinegar, and also cut down on packaging as less is required to achieve the same level of acidity.